tmblog/rating-system/readme.txt

 4. Comment buttons
 5. Custom columns in 'All posts' with likes and dislikes for each post
 6. Basic text to translate
-7. Settings for WordPress Dashboard Widget
+7. Edit box for likes & dislike
-8. WordPress Dashboard Widge
+8. Shortcodes
 9. Likes and dislike buttons and the widget on the wordpress site
 10. More options
 11. bbPress support